QI-XING/hdb-bto/README.md

 •	If you are using windows 7, please use vagrant 1.9.6 only and Virtual Box 5.1.x

-•	Download the Vagrantfile from this repo at this link: https://github.com/QI-XING/hdb-bto/blob/master/Vagrantfile to an empty folder
+•	Download the Vagrantfile from this repo at this :link: https://github.com/QI-XING/hdb-bto/blob/master/Vagrantfile to an empty folder

 **Pre-requisites:**